Kemjae/blogg/README.md

-🚀 My Responsive Website
+🚀 My Responsive  Blog Website

-This is a modern, responsive website built using HTML, CSS, and the Bootstrap framework.
+This is a modern, responsive website built using HTML, CSS,.
 It is designed to be fully mobile-friendly, clean, and scalable for future improvements.

 ---